Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Initial Estimates

 \begin{prop} The contour $\mathscr C_0$ defined as in \eqref{e:curve} is an analytic Jordan curve.
 There exists a closed set $\mathscr A_0$ containing an annulus neighborhood of $\mathscr C_0$ (shrinking $\ft'$ if necessary) such that the following holds for $z\in \mathscr A_0$

 and $1+(\ft'-t)\del_z (f_t^*(z)/(f_t^*(z)+1))=0$ has two zeros (counting multiplicity) at $z=\mathscr C^*(E_1(\ft')), \mathscr C^*(E_1(\ft'))$. \end{prop}

 \begin{proof} By shrinking $\ft'$ if necessary, we can extend $f^*_t(z)$ to a neighborhood of the contour $\mathscr C_0$.
-Moreover, we can also choose the time slice $t=\ft'$ bounded away from tangency locations and branch points.
+Moreover, we can also choose the time slice $t=\ft'$ bounded away from tangency locations.
 Thus by taking $\mathscr A_0$ the closure of a sufficiently small annulus neighborhood of $\mathscr C_0$, \eqref{e:ftiinitial} holds.

 Locally around $(f_r^*(x),x)$ for $(x,r)\in \fL(\fD')\cap \fD^t$ there exists an analytic function $Q_0$ such that

 Using \eqref{e:xrmap}, we can rewrite \eqref{e:introduceQ} in terms of $(f_t^*(z), z)$,